Description of Program

 Demonstrate knowledge, attitude, and skills to practice as a beginning faith community nurse

 Identify a network for continuing development and support

 Identify ways to nurture personal spiritual development

-This 6 week course is offered twice a year.
+This four-week activity is offered twice a year.

 Offering dates for 2015: March 23 (registration deadline March 9), September 14 (registration deadline August 31).

 We reserve the right to cancel any offering due to insufficient enrollment.
 Registrants will be notified well in advance if this occurs.

 Call toll free 1-877-USI-HLTH (1-877-874-4584) or 812-461-5217 or firstname.lastname@example.org

 A combination of delivery methods are used to facilitate learner and faculty communication including: